nZEDb/nZEDb/misc/update_scripts/threaded_scripts/README.txt

-Requires Python 2.7, with the MySQLdb module.
+Requires Python 2.7, with the cymysql module.

-Run like this : python binaries_threaded.py
+Run like this :

+python -OOu binaries_threaded.py
+-or-
+python3 -OOu binaries_threaded.py